AdaGold/react-tic-tac-toe/ada-project-docs/optional-enhancements.md

 We recommend following [the `react-gh-pages` tutorial](https://github.com/gitname/react-gh-pages) for instructions!

+## Notify Tie

+If the game ends in a tie, adjust the text to indicate that until the game is reset.

 ## Customize Name

-Include two `<input type="text">` elements that allow users to customize their name.
+Include two `<input type="text">` elements that allow the two players to customize their name.